NARA Privacy Act Systems: NARA 32

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OF RECORDS IN THE SYSTEM:

 STORAGE: Paper and electronic records.

-RETRIEVABILITY: Information in the records may be retrieved by: the name of the individual; the location of the work site; a numeric case file number; and/or the type of request.
+RETRIEVABILITY: Information in the records may be retrieved by: The individual's name; the work site location; a numeric case file number; or the type of request.

-RETENTION AND DISPOSAL: Agency Alternate Dispute Resolution files are temporary records and are destroyed in accordance with the disposition instructions in the NARA records schedule contained in FILES 203, the NARA Files Maintenance and Records Disposition Manual.
+RETENTION AND DISPOSAL: Agency Alternate Dispute Resolution files are temporary records and are destroyed in accordance with the disposition instructions in the NARA Records Schedule (a supplement to the NARA Files Maintenance and Records Disposition Manual).
 Individuals may request a copy of the disposition instructions from the NARA Privacy Act Officer.

-SYSTEM MANAGER(S) AND ADDRESS: The system manager for ADR program files is the General Counsel, Office of General Counsel (NGC).
-The address for this organization is listed in Appendix B following the NARA notices.
+SYSTEM MANAGER(S) AND ADDRESS: The system manager for ADR program files is the General Counsel.
+The business address for this system manager is listed in Appendix B.

-RECORD SOURCE CATEGORIES: Information in the agency Alternate Dispute Resolution program files is obtained from NARA staff and former staff, participant representative(s), the Dispute Resolution Staff, and the contractor mediators.
+RECORD SOURCE CATEGORIES: Information in the agency Alternate Dispute Resolution program files is obtained from NARA staff and former staff, participant representative(s), the dispute resolution staff, the ADR panel, and the contractor mediators.